 Oftentimes, the best way you can help yourself is to simply ask for help.

-As much as we might wish our loved ones could read our minds or just “sense” what we need when we need it, they don’t mind readers.
+As much as we might wish our loved ones could read our minds or just “sense” what we need when we need it, they aren’t mind readers.
 Even if they were, many of them wouldn’t know what to do, as they likely don’t have the professional qualifications required to help someone struggling with a mental health condition.